 Self Drive Uganda – Drive Your Uganda Adventure

-Explore Uganda’s natural wonders at your own pace – visit the endangered mountain gorillas in Bwindi, track the chimpanzees, enjoy wildlife safaris in Uganda etc. Our self drive tours include rental car, accommodations, maps, GPS, cell phone and more!
+Explore Uganda’s natural wonders at your own pace – visit the endangered mountain gorillas in Bwindi, track the chimpanzees, enjoy wildlife safaris in Uganda etc. Our self-drive tours include rental cars, accommodations, maps, GPS, cell phones and more!

 We have been creating great holiday packages for visitors from all over the world for over 12 years and so if you want to make sure you have a great time, see the best places, stay in the best accommodations and get the best value then call us to start planning your Uganda Self Drive Tour or Holiday.

 What to Expect – driving in Uganda

 There are few things to be aware of if you’re visiting Uganda from overseas.
 Driving in Uganda is like driving in the USA and the UK with some adjustments.
 The biggest of which is first on the list:

 - In Uganda, we drive on the left.
 That means the steering wheel is on the right side of the car.
 If you’re from the UK you’ll be right at home.
 But be aware that the windscreen wipers and indicator levers might be on different sides of the steering wheel.
 Visitors from the US will have to adapt to driving on the other side of the road.
 But don’t let this discourage you.
 It really only takes like 30 minutes of careful driving to get accustomed to driving on the left.
 The key is to take your time and focus.
 Once you’ve become comfortable with it, you won’t notice the difference.

 - In Uganda, the legal way to park your car at the side of the road is with the car pointing in the direction the flow of traffic.
 Remember that most people abide by the road signs so just follow the general direction that other cars have taken.
 But if you park your vehicle the wrong way around (facing the oncoming traffic) you risk a fine.